pdaures/csi/README.md

-# csi
-SPIA team member interview exercise
+# SPIA team member interview exercise

 #General goal
 This webapp has several problems.
 Your goal is to find them using the evidence provided, and propose a set of solutions.